Last Updated on April 15, 2022 by Jim Ferri

 It permeates landscapes and beliefs and is a cultural mainstay.
 As we passed hawthorns, images of a fairy king, adorned in velvet robes, soon began dancing in my head.
 When we came upon circular clusters of fairy trees – a “fairy fort,” said Mick – I wanted to peek behind it into the fairy kingdom.

-Irish legends and fairies are not crafted of the same yarn as Disney’s.
+Irish legends and fairies do not come from the same yarn as Disney’s.
 In fact, they look somewhat like us … except for the leprechauns.
 Leprechauns are shoemakers by heritage and are the least nice of the fairy kingdom.
 Known to be mischievous, quite possibly even evil-spirited, in past centuries they were believed to kidnap young boys.

 Protecting Boys from the Leprechauns

 The first time I saw a photo of an Irish family, which was taken in the late 1800s or early 1900s, I saw four daughters.
-The “daughters,” however, all had boys’ names.
-And in a photo of a schoolhouse there were all girls.
+Surprisingly, all the “daughters” all had boys’ names.
+Additionally, in a photo of a schoolhouse there were all girls.
 Many of these “girls,” though, were boys in dresses, and, that goes back to Irish legends leprechaun lore.

 Because leprechauns are all male, they cannot replicate.
 So, according to lore, leprechauns steal little boys to ensure the survival of their species.
 To fool the leprechauns, mothers dressed their boys as girls, although, as I noticed in the photos, they kept boys’ haircuts.